This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Green Beans Almondine

-A naturally keto dish, loaded with sliced almonds and crisp bacon.
+A naturally keto dish, loaded with sliced almonds, fresh garlic, and lemon.

 Oven Roasted Green Beans